o-biotech/public-web-docs/docs/tutorials/emotibit-esp32-board.md

 ![Emotibit ESP32 Board](https://www.fathym.com/iot/img/screenshots/emotibit-device.png)

-In this tutorial, we will be taking an [Emotibit](https://www.emotibit.com/) (An ESP32-based health monitoring board), reading it's multiple sensor datastreams, and send real-time messages to OpenBiotech.
+In this tutorial, we will be taking an [Emotibit](https://www.emotibit.com/) (An ESP32-based health monitoring board), reading its multiple data streams, and send real-time messages to OpenBiotech.

 ## Things you will need